York: And you don't think those issues are related?

 - Paul Boesch yelled at the Mongolian Stomper's manager, James J. Dillon, for wrestling competitive matches, insisting that should not be the role of a manager.
 Dave Meltzer has also criticized managers RD Evans and Prince Nana for going over board at ROH Final Battle 2012.
 On the other hand, popular authority figures kicking ass often does go over well with crowds, such as whenever Carlos or Stacy Colon return to the ring to put upstart WWC wrestlers in their place.

 - Zig-Zagged by Triple H. His success in the ring has gone down sharply the more highly ranked in the company he becomes, but he is still arguably one of the best wrestlers in the company and one of the few Real Life executives of a major multinational corporation who could legitimately be able to give and take a beating.
-His various kayfabe runs as the on-scree authority figure played this trope less or more straight depending on the era as well, and he's been a real life trusted confidant of Vince since the late 90s at the earliest, so he was an influential behind-the-scenes power player even in his wrestling prime.
+His various kayfabe runs as the on-screen authority figure played this trope less or more straight depending on the era as well, and he's been a real-life trusted confidant of Vince since the late 90s at the earliest, so he was an influential behind-the-scenes power player even in his wrestling prime.